So many songs bring back memories, make me feel happy or sad, have me singing in the car at the top of my voice.

-My favourite band in the whole wide world is without the shadow of a doubt the Beatles.
+My favourite band is without the shadow of a doubt the Beatles.
 ‘Hey Jude’ is a song I could never get tired of, no doubt about that.

 I am a massive fan of the White Stripes and their ending the duo was the saddest musical split-up I have ever experienced, especially since they did so a couple of weeks before a gig in London I had tickets for.
 I have listened to anything involving Jack White since, but Jack without Meg is not quite the same, even though the man is still a musical genius.
 The encore calling them for ‘Seven Nations Army’ at Glastonbury is bound to be my favourite live music memory ever!